jfrog/workers-sample/samples/artifactory/GENERIC_EVENT/remote-backup/README.md

 The worker expects a JSON object of repository pairs.
-For example, if you'd like to backup `repo-foo-remote` to `repo-foo-backup-local`, and also backup `repo-bar-remote` to `repo-bar-backup-local`, your configuration would be:
+For example, if you'd like to backup `repo-foo-remote` to `repo-foo-backup-local`, and also backup `repo-bar-remote` to `repo-bar-backup-local`.
+You can also specify `maxDepth` the maximum path depth to copy, as well as `maxFiles` the max number of item to copy.
+Your configuration would be:

 ```json
 {